GemmaButcher-dev/itscool-ms3/README.md

    * Here admin can search for a slang word to delete from the dictionary.
 There is a search input box and a search button which then produces results found.<br>

-   * There is a delete button next to the slang results which when clicked triggers the confirmation modal asking the admin user if they are sure they want to delete the item to minimise accidental or unwated deletion from the database.
+   * There is a delete button next to the slang results which when clicked triggers the confirmation modal asking the admin user if they are sure they want to delete the item to minimise accidental or unwated deletion from the database.<br>

+   * Meets **CRUD** functionality requirements (READ, DELETE).

 ![screenshot](documents/readme/delete_slang_admin.png)

    ##### Pending Slangs

    * Within the dashboard there is a pending slangs section which displays slang words that have been subject to a removal request from registered users.<br>

+   * Meets **CRUD** functionality requirements (CREATE, UPDATE, DELETE).

 ![screenshot](documents/readme/action_buttons.png)